-The deferred tax liability arose in respect of the fair value uplift of intangible assets, with £1,320,465 arising on the acquisition of Cerillion Technologies Limited in March 2016 and £70,660 relating to the acquisition of "Net Solutions Services" by Cerillion Technologies Limited in 2015.
+Part of the deferred tax liability arose in respect of the fair value uplift of intangible assets, with £1,320,000 arising on the acquisition of Cerillion Technologies Limited in March 2016 and £71,000 relating to the acquisition of "Net Solutions Services" by Cerillion Technologies Limited in 2015, which has been written down to £nil as at 30 September 2023 (2022: £95,000).
+The deferred tax liabilities also include £671,000 (2022: £624,000), which is driven by expected future amortisation on R&D intangibles in Cerillion Technologies Limited where full relief has been taken in the year the assets were capitalised.
+This amortisation will be treated as nondeductible for corporation tax purposes and therefore a deferred tax liability arises.

-2022 £ 2021 £
+2023 £'000 2022 £'000

-At 1 October 861,765 883,823
+At 1 October 719 862

-Debited to statement of comprehensive income in respect of net ACAs & other temporary differences 45,544 166,580
+Debited to statement of comprehensive income in respect of net ACAs & other temporary differences 47 46

-Credited to statement of comprehensive income in respect of acquisitions (188,638) (188,638)
+Credited to statement of comprehensive income in respect of acquisitions (95) (189)

-As at 30 September 718,671 861,765
+As at 30 September 671 719

-There are no deferred tax assets or deferred tax liabilities recognised within the Parent Company as at 30 September 2022 (2021: £nil).
+There are no deferred tax assets or deferred tax liabilities recognised within the Parent Company as at 30 September 2023 (2022: £nil).

-16. Trade and other receivables and other contract balances
+16 Trade and other receivables and other contract balances